GonzagaEagles16/Boston/README.md

 The KiCAD files are done using the nightly builds, as the Acheron Library is currently on the nightlies and aren't compatible with the 5.1.6 stable build.
 This will be updated over to the next stable KiCAD release whenever that comes out (which will  be the release is after 5.1.6) This project uses the [Acheron Library](https://github.com/AcheronProject/AcheronLibrary).

- The KiCAD files use projet-specific paths to the Acheron Library.
+ The KiCAD files use project-specific paths to the Acheron Library.
 To set this up - in KiCAD, open Preferences > Configure Paths.
 Add a new entry, with ACHERONLIB for the name, and for the path, the directory where the AcheronLibrary folder resides in.

 ## Errata (V0.4)